freedomofpress/securedrop-docs/docs/hardware.rst

 It provides two storage options: M.2 SSD storage and a 2.5" secondary storage option (SSD or HDD).

 The NUC10's AX201 wireless hardware is not removable.
-We recommend you disable wireless in the BIOS, along with other unwanted hardware (everything but LAN) and physically disconnect the antenna leads from the AX201 component.
+Before installation of the RAM and storage, we recommend that you disconnect the wireless antennae leads from the AX201 component.
 They're the black and gray wires highlighted in the red box in the picture.
 Cover the free ends with electrical tape after disconnecting them.

 |NUC10 leads|

+Before the initial OS installation, boot into the BIOS by pressing **F2** at startup and adjust the system configuration:

+- Under **Advanced ▸ Onboard Devices**, disable all onboard devices other than LAN: HD audio, microphone, Thunderbolt, WLAN, Bluetooth, SD card controller, and enhanced consumer infrared.

+- Under **Security ▸ Security Features**, disable SGX support, which is not used by SecureDrop and may be targeted by active CPU exploits.

+- Under **Boot ▸ Secure Boot**, uncheck the **Secure Boot** checkbox.

+.. |NUC10 leads| image:: images/hardware/nuc10_leads.jpg

 .. _nuc8_recommendation: